zuhlke/engineering-posts/lit-icon-component.md

 The dynamic import will return a promise with the loaded module.
 Our SVG string will be the default import, therefore we need to access the `default` property on this loaded module.
 What vite will do here is scan the folder in the dynamic import with the given partial filename and create modules for all files that could match it.
 At runtime, it will be able to load the right files dynamically.
+It's important to note, that vite will only scan this folder and no descendants of it.

 LitElement provides a neat little directive `until` that will display something until a given promise is resolved.
 For now, we will just return `nothing`.
 This may lead to unwanted layout shifts